haz/BuzzData-Library/README.md

 BuzzData-Python-Library
 =======================

-Python library for interfacing with the BuzzData API.
+Various libraries for interfacing with the BuzzData API.
+Python and javascript libraries are planned.

-* buzzdata.py: The library code (just one file).
+* buzzdata.[py,js]: The library code (just one file).
-* example.py: Example code using the library.
+* example.[py,js]: Example code using the library.